Stranger Things celebrity Millie Bobby Brown heartbroken over fatality of her pet dog

 .

-Writing, “In 2011, we obtained this true blessing to our family members.
-9 years later on, you developed into everybody’s friend.
+Writing, “In 2011, we obtained this true blessing to our household.
+9 years later on, you developed into every person’s friend.

 .